Wishing you a Merry Christmas!

 Fifth Day of Christmas - December 29

 Each day of the Twelve Days we are reliving the event of Jesus’ Birth.
-Today we will honor the shepherds and focus on their part of the story.
+Today's Gospel passage tells the story of Simeon.
+Tomorrow we read about Anna.
+Today we also will honor the shepherds and focus on their part of the story.
 The shepherds were guarding their flocks and the angels appeared to them, and the glory of the Lord shone around them.
 They were given a quest by the angels to seek the child in the city of David.
 They found him and adored the Christ Child.

 Sixth Day of Christmas - December 30

 Today the focus of celebrations will be on the story of the Star of Bethlehem.
 It is true that we may never know exactly how God guided the Magi to the baby but it is fascinating to pursue different explanations from modern astronomers about what it could be.
 The truth is that God is revealing himself through creation, and the Psalmist sings, “The heavens declare the glory of God; the firmament proclaims the works of his hands.
 Day unto day pours forth speech; night unto night whispers knowledge."
 (Psalm 19:1-3).
 The Creator told the magi through the Heavens how to find the Messiah.